edward-chew/machine-translation/README.md

 ### Topic Clustering Task
 - **cluster.py**
-    - Assigns clusters to each tweet, once for Pipeline 1 and once for Pipeline 3.
+    - Assigns clusters to each tweet with [GSDMM](https://github.com/rwalk/gsdmm), once for Pipeline 1 and once for Pipeline 3.
 - **bootstrap_cluster.py**
     - Bootstraps the accuracies of the clustering.